animaone/sobs_patchs/README.md

-## Star Ocean Blue Sphere Spanish Translation GBC ROM patch
+## Star Ocean Blue Sphere Spanish Translation GBC ROM patches

 #### To be applied in the spanish rom translation new version that will be online soon.
 Full patch for jp rom will be created soon.